 From ages 18-25 Thiermann created and hosted the YouTube series Surfing For Change.
 While traveling to the best waves around the world, he created gonzo-style mini-documentaries about current environmental issues happening in the regions.
-In the series, Thiermann focused on the power people have to create a better world through everyday decisions.
-From 25-27 he worked as a correspondent for Discovery Digital Networks covering issues including a little-known indigenous conflict in Chile, to the impact wild pigs have on coral reefs in Hawaii.
+From 25-27 he worked as a correspondent for Discovery Digital Networks covering issues ranging from a little-known indigenous conflict in Chile, to the impact wild pigs have on coral reefs in Hawaii.

-His first YouTube video in the series details how money kept in multinational banks can be used to finance destructive projects all over the world.
+His first YouTube video in the Surfing For Change series detailed how money kept in multinational banks can be used to finance destructive projects all over the world.
 This video inspired people to move large amounts of money out of centralized banks and into local banks and credit unions, and reached people throughout North America, South America, Africa, and much of Europe.

 Thiermann has covered controversial stories all over the world.
 These stories have included the Indonesian trash epidemic, GMO protests in Hawaii, working conditions in Sri Lanka, nuclear power in South Africa, and the adverse effects of surf tourism in Nicaragua.